-An additional \$165,000 grant through the Florida Recreational Development Assistance Program for improvements to the O.J.
+Work is continuing on a \$165,000 grant through the Florida Recreational Development Assistance Program for improvements to the O.J.
 Phillips Recreational Complex is planned through a grant from the State of Florida.
 Improvements will include additional lighting for baseball and softball fields, and the construction and lighting of a football/soccer field.